Kendrick Nunn, Jimmy Butler lead Heat past Lakers

 Kendrick Nunn scored 27 points and Jimmy Butler had 24 points and eight rebounds, leading the Miami Heat to a 96-94 victory over the host Los Angeles Lakers on Saturday in a rematch of last season's NBA Finals participants.

-Bam Adebayo had 16 points and 10 rebounds and Duncan Robinson chipped in 11 points for the Heat, who have won six of nine.

-Kyle Kuzma had 23 points and LeBron James added 19 points, nine rebounds and nine assists for the Lakers, who have dropped three of their last four contests.
-Montrezl Harrell hit 7 of 12 shots from the field to finish with 18 points, and Kentavious Caldwell-Pope scored 11 points.
+Kyle Kuzma had 23 points and LeBron James (7-for-21 from the field) added 19 points, nine rebounds and nine assists for the Lakers, who have dropped three of their last four contests.
+Montrezl Harrell hit 7 of 12 shots from the field to finish with 18 points and 10 rebounds, and Kentavious Caldwell-Pope scored 11 points.

-Lakers guard Dennis Schroder missed his second straight game due to the NBA's health and safety protocols.

 Both teams struggled in the fourth quarter.
 They combined for only 32 points.
 But two free throws by Butler with 12.4 seconds left were the difference.